 Plaintiff designated Dr. Nabil Yazgi as his neurological expert.
 In plaintiff’s expert exchange, it stated that Dr. Yazgi was expected to testify that there was a “probable causal relationship” between the motor vehicle accident and the CVA.
 In a supplemental expert exchange, Dr. Yazgi pointed out that a medical report dated November 28, 2006, some eight weeks after the original October 4, 2006 report, stated that the thrombus and atheroma observed in the October 4, 2006 report were no longer evident.
 Dr. Yazgi stated that “[t]his is physiologically unlikely which suggests the first report was possibly artifact,” although he then remarked that “[a]ssuming this clot was present on the first report, trauma could feasibly have dislodged it, or a portion of it, causing an embolic stroke.”

-At trial, the defendant served motions in limine seeking to preclude all of plaintiff’s expert witnesses.
-The court granted the motion as to Dr. Yazgi.
 The First Department held that while the trial court has broad discretion to rule on the admissibility of evidence, it should not have granted the part of defendants’ motion in limine seeking to preclude plaintiff’s neurological experts from testifying, thereby preventing plaintiff from making his case.

 The First Department found that while Dr. Yazgi’s supplemental report provided grounds with which to impeach his anticipated trial testimony about where the embolus that caused the stroke had been formed, it did not absolutely invalidate Dr. Yazgi’s proposed testimony regarding the cause of plaintiff’s stroke; it merely created some doubt as to the initial source of the embolus.